The PCS-Counseling Team

 Heading up PCS-Counseling, Dr. John provides services to children, adults, couples, families & groups, as well as lectures and trains nationally.
 He has over 100,000 hours of confidential services since earning his PhD, MA, MS, & LMSW.

-Matt Swartz, MSSW, LMSW
+Matthew Swartz, MSSW, LMSW

 As the Assistant Director of Clinical Services, Matt is responsible for supervising our counselors and making sure our clients find the perfect therapist to help them address their challenges.

 In his counseling and coaching, Matt combinines compassion with effective, cutting-edge treatment.
 He is experienced in providing counseling to adults, adolescents, and families with a variety of presenting problems.
 He specializes in working with anxiety, ADHD, adolescents, grief (especially those who have lost a loved one to suicide), LGBTQ identity concerns, substance abuse, and Mindfulness Therapy.
 Matt is especially passionate in his work with young adults who are working to discover themselves, design their lives in a purposeful way, and reach deep fulfillment.

 Helping couples for 20 years prepare, enrich and restore their marriage, his passion, experience and expertise has seen thousands of couples transformed to living fulfilling marriages.
 He is continually in demand for seminars and conferences, as well as training in the corporate venue on relational leadership.

 Sarah has years of experience helping client’s heal and move toward personal growth.
 She uses a wide variety of techniques which can be tailored toward the individual depending on their need.
 She has had experience working with individuals of all ages.
 Sarah specializes in working with client’s that have anxiety, depression, trauma, substance abuse, relationship issues, family systems, intimacy concerns and major life transitions.